19 January 2022

-We are delighted to announce that in this challenging academic year, and given the disruptions caused as a result of the Covid-19 pandemic, the Class of 2020 achieved a 98% pass rate, and a 87% Bachelor’s Degree pass.
+We are delighted to inform you that despite the challenges experienced during another challenging academic year, and given the disruptions caused as a result of the Covid-19 pandemic, the Class of 2021 achieved a 100% pass rate and a 94% Bachelor’s Degree pass.

-Fifty-five students wrote the Independent Examinations Board (IEB) National Senior Certificate (NSC) examinations in 2020 and achieved 95 subject distinctions in total.
+Seventy students wrote the Independent Examinations Board (IEB) National Senior Certificate (NSC) examination in 2021 and achieved 120 subject distinctions in total.

-I congratulate the Class of 2020 on their excellent achievements in the final Grade 12 IEB exams.
+Congratulations to the Class of 2021 on their outstanding achievements in the final Grade 12 IEB exams.

-It is further noteworthy to mention that 19 out of the class of 39 students in Setswana, achieved a distinction in this subject.
+It is further noteworthy to mention that 29 students out of the class of 53 students in Setswana First Additional Language, achieved a distinction in this subject.
+In addition, 9 students out of the class of 13 students in Dramatic Arts, achieved a distinction in this subject.

 IEB National Statistics